 The Ascape is a teardrop unit and one of the nicest folding camper that we’ll cover in another article.
 Here we’ll discuss the Aliner.
 The Aliner hard side comes in 3 sizes and 3 equipment levels.

 You’ll find a Small (10.5-foot box on a 14-foot frame), a Medium (12-foot box on a 15-foot frame), and a Large (14.5-foot box on an 18-foot frame).
 The equipment levels are Standard, Upgraded, Deluxe.
 Standard equipment is essentially electricity with water hookups.

 The Upgraded equipment level gives you a propane system, more complex plumbing that includes holding tanks.
 Finally, the Deluxe equipment package includes everything in the Upgraded plus it adds, a stove, large fridge, outside electrical receptacle, and stabilizer jacks on all 4 corners.
 However, no bathroom.

 - City Water Hookup

 |Dry Weight (lbs): 1,180 – 2,000||Sleeping Capacity: 2-4|

 |Length: 13′ – 18′||Average Price (New): $15,000|

-The Somerset is one of the nicest and best-equipped pop-up campers in the industry.
+The Somerset is a very well-equipped camper and one of the best in the industry.
 Dozens of standard amenities make this dual-tent a perfect choice for a family.

 There are 4 models in the Somerset line-up including the high-end Utah model which we particularly like.

 Aliner recently announced the Somerset will not be manufactured in 2021 due to COVID issues.
-However we have kept this pop up on our 2021 list because it is a great camper that deserves mention.
+However, we have kept this model up on our 2021 list because it is a great camper that deserves mention.
 Used ones are hard to find.